beehive-lab/TornadoVM/docs/source/cuda-backend.rst

 **DISCLAIMER:**

-The PTX backend might fail with the ``Quadro GP100``, driver ``384.111``, with segmentation faults for some of the unittest due to driver issues.
+The PTX backend might fail with the ``Quadro GP100``, driver ``384.111``, with segmentation faults for some of the unit test due to driver issues.
-This backend is under active development.